Even if, Even though, Even so, Even as – Meaning, Use & Common Confusions (B2–C1)

 • George had no plans to retire, even though he was well-off.

-• Even though our house is in excellent condition, we’re having problems selling it.
+• Even though the house is in excelent condition, it’s hard to sell.

-• Even though they played well, they lost the game.
+• Even though they played well, they lost the match.

-• I felt rather hungry by noon o’clock, even though I’d had a large breakfast.
+• I was hungry at noon, even though I’d had a large breakfast.

-• Even though museums have begged to borrow her collection, she couldn’t bring herself to part with it.
+• Even though museums wanted her collection, she refused to sell it.

-• He always tries to hold his ground even though he is wrong.
+• He keeps arguing even though he knows he’s wrong.

-• Water can wear away rocks over time, even though the rock is harder.
+• Water wears down rock over time, even though rock is harder.

-• John seemed quite drunk, even though he’d only had two glasses of wine.
+• John seemed drunk, even though he’d only had two drinks.

 Even so

-• It was bitterly cold outside.
-Even so, we decided to go for a walk.
+• It was freezing outside.
+Even so, we went for a walk.

-• Tara had little experience in secretarial work.
-Even so, she managed to do the job quite well.
+• She had little experience.
+Even so, she did the job well.

-• I was exhausted, but even so, I made myself finish the report.
+• I was exhausted.
+Even so, I finished the report.

-• Paul only had a little cooking experience.
-Even so, the dinner he prepared was delicious.
+• Paul had little cooking experience.
+Even so, the meal was excellent.

 Even as

-• Even as he was finishing his drink, the waiter began to clean the table.
+• Even as he finished his drink, the waiter cleared the table.

-• Even as it was warm and sunny, it began to rain.
+• Even as the sun was shining, rain began to fall.

-• I could see the screen very well from my seat, even as I was sitting at the back of the cinema.
+• I could see the screen clearly, even as I sat at the back of the cinema.

 Discover more from My Lingua Academy